Ranginang67/DirAttack/README.md

 Done...

-Press super on your keyboard and search dirattack
+Press super on your keyboard and search dirattack. or just type: 'dirattack --help'

 ```